denicann/denicann.github.io/README.md

+### recommends <33

-From this site, you can get music recommendations and playlists made by me :>
+From this site, you can get music and artists recommendations and playlists made by me :>

 I hope that the music will give you peace of mind and companionship in every situation.